Church Giving Statistics

 Methodist Church Giving and Tithing Statistics

-27. The average annual giving per attendee in Methodist congregations is over $2,000.
+26. The average annual giving per attendee in Methodist congregations is $2,300.

-28. Americans attending Methodist congregations give on average $44 per week.
+27. Americans attending Methodist congregations give $44 per week on average.

 Church debt statistics show that the average indebtedness of these congregations is over $2.75 million.
-Only 60 of the top 200 churches carry no debt, while the highest debt goes to shocking $21.10 million.
+Only 60 of the top 200 churches carry no debt, while the highest debt goes to a shocking $21.1 million.
 The median debt is $1.76 million.

-Experts say that churches with debt to giving ratio under 2.0 should be able to manage their income and expenses.
+Experts say that churches with a debt to giving ratio under 2.0 should be able to manage their income and expenses.
 With an average of 0.9, it seems that the majority of Methodist churches have nothing to worry about, as also suggested by giving and tithing statistics.
-Church revenue statistics meanwhile reveal that only 27 among the top 200 Methodist congregations have a debt to income ratio over 2.0.
+Church revenue statistics, meanwhile, reveal that only 27 among the top 200 Methodist congregations have a debt to income ratio over 2.0.
 The highest recorded such ratio is 4.7.

 The Bottom Line